helidon-io/helidon/docs/modules/fault-tolerance.md

 The following tables list all the metrics created by the Fault Tolerance module.
 Each handler is identified by its name, assigned either programmatically or automatically by the API.
-Multiple handler instances may intentionally use the same name; their measurements are then aggregated into the same metric series.
+Multiple handler instances may intentionally use the same name; they then refer to the same metric series.
 Use distinct names when separate per-instance series are required.

 Bulkheads: